 Getting out on the country roads of Johnston County is already a popular destination for cyclists.

 The Johnston County Sports Council has completed four NCDOT adopted Bike Routes in the county for residents and visitors to enjoy.
-There are four bike routes to span the four corners of the county, north, south, east and west.
-The routes connect cyclists to several key visitor attractions as well as the Mountains to the Sea Trail in both Clayton and Smithfield.
-We hope bikers will return often and explore more of our attractions when they have the time.
+These routes span the four corners of the county and connect cyclists to several key visitor attractions as well as the Mountains to the Sea Trail in both Clayton and Smithfield.
+We hope bikers will return often and explore more of our attractions when time allows.
 Here's a summary of the routes, pick one to try for each visit to JoCo!

 #1 Smithfield Bentonville Loop